Hippopotamuses in Colombia

 Hippopotamuses are an introduced species in Colombia.
-Four hippopotamuses were kept by Pablo Escobar in the late 1970s, and upon his death in 1993 they were allowed to wander his unattended estate.
-By 2019 their population had grown to approximately one hundred individuals, causing concerns they may harm the native flora and fauna in the area; as well as posing significant threat to human population in the area.
+Four hippopotamuses were first kept by the drug lord Pablo Escobar in his private zoo in the late 1970s, and upon his death in 1993, they were allowed to wander his unattended estate.
+The hippos eventually broke out of the estate and were left to roam the outside area, due to difficulty in containment.
+By 2019, their population had grown to approximately one hundred individuals, causing concerns about harming the native flora and fauna in the area, as well as posing a significant threat to the human population.

 History

 In the late 1970s, Colombian drug lord Pablo Escobar kept four hippopotamuses in a private menagerie at his residence in Hacienda Nápoles, 100 km east of Medellín, Colombia.
-They were deemed too difficult to seize and move after Escobar's death, and hence left on the untended estate.
+They were deemed too difficult to seize and move after Escobar's death in 1993, and hence left on the untended estate.

 By 2007, the animals had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.
 In early 2014, there were reported to be 40 hippopotamuses in Puerto Triunfo, Antioquia.

-The estimated population in December 2019 was around 90–120, with their range covering around 2250 km2 and now extending into Santander; it is expected that the population will almost certainly increase to more than 150 individuals within a decade and could reach up to more than 200 hippos, while the range eventually could cover more than 13500 km2.
+The estimated population in December 2019 was around 90–120, with their range covering around 2250 km2 and now extending into the department of Santander; it was expected that the population would almost certainly increase to more than 150 individuals within a decade and could reach up to more than 200 hippos, while the range eventually could cover more than 13500 km2.
 Population projections estimate that there could be thousands within a few decades.
 The Colombian hippos reach sexual maturity earlier than African hippos.
+Another study in 2023 revealed the number of existing hippos to be even higher than previously estimated, with already between 181–215 individuals.

+Hippopotamuses represent a serious threat to fishermen and other locals.
+There have been attacks on humans, but as of 2017 none had been fatal.